 The mid-life MOT is free online support to encourage people in their 40s, 50s and 60s to make more active planning in the key areas of work, wellbeing and finances.
 It is aimed at both individuals and employers and can support you to make decisions that will ensure the future retirement you want.

 Why is it important to me?

 At some stages in your working life, you could be at risk of falling out of work unexpectedly, including through redundancy.
 Additionally, health problems and caring responsibilities disproportionately affect people over 50.
 Once out of work, it can be difficult to get back in.

 Many people underestimate what they will need in later life.
 Planning ahead can boost your resilience in crucial areas.
 Start your MOT journey now by asking yourself:

 My work: Am I confident I can continue in my current job, or do I need to protect myself by reskilling?
 Will caring responsibilities or other priorities mean I need to work more flexibly?

-My wellbeing: Am I taking the right steps to maintain or improve my health?
+My health: Am I taking the right steps to maintain or improve my health?
 Would workplace adjustments make it easier for me to stay in my job for longer?

-My finances: Do I have enough savings to maintain my current lifestyle?
+My money: Do I have enough savings to maintain my current lifestyle?
 I’m confused about pensions, what are my options?

 As your circumstances change as you get older, you may find that flexible working arrangements can make difference.